carldesousatrias/NNWTestbed/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgment

+This work is carried out under the framework of the NewEmma project (Neural nEtwork Watermarking for Energy efficient Mobile Multimedia Applications) founded by the DIGICOSME laboratory of excellence in France.

 ## License